-Lines 1-9 find the difference between the length and the width of the rectangle; the method is shown in the upper part of Figure 48.
+Lines 1-9 find the difference between the length and the width of the rectangle; the method is shown in the upper part of Figure 10.3.
 Afterwards, the sides are found from this difference and the area by the procedure which we already know perfectly well, for instance from YBC 6967 (see page 46), and which corresponds to the lower diagram in the figure.
+(However, the use of "raising" in Obv.
+10 shows that the procedure is supposed to be supported by the already existing upper diagram.)

 The "hand" of lines 6 and 11 is a reference to the reckoning board on which the calculator performed his additions and subtractions.
-The "half-part" of line 9 (muttatum) is a synonym for "moiety".
+The "half-part" of line 9 (muttatum) is a synonym for "moiety."

-In the end we have a proof with an unmistakeable trace of the "Pythagorean rule" in abstract formulation (the length make hold, without the usual idnetification of its numerical value).
+In the end we have a proof with an unmistakeable trace of the "Pythagorean rule" in abstract formulation (the length make hold, without the usual identification of its numerical value).